-The US and Papua New Guinea are the only nations that do not provide paid maternity leave, and an estimated 79 countries provide for some kind of paternity leave.
 Unfortunately, only about 14% of private employers in the US offer paid paternity leave, according to a 2014 survey by the Families and Work Institute.
 As a result, many new dads cobble together a week or even less of accumulated time off when their kids are born.
 White-collar dads can fall back on paid vacation, but for many working-class dads, time away from work is a financial risk for their families.

 This represents an enormous missed opportunity for fathers to spend time bonding with and caring for their newborns—an opportunity that can yield benefits that last a lifetime.

 I’m one of the lucky few dads who was able to take extended time away from work when my son was born, forging an immediate bond with my son, gaining confidence as a new parent, strengthening my relationship with my wife, and emerging from the experience as a fully involved co-parent and equal parenting partner.
 In short, during my paternity I was shaped as a person, parent, and spouse.
 And I believe it contributed to the strength and resiliency of my family.
 Even a few weeks can allow dads the chance to forge intimate lifelong relationships with their kids.